nesi/support-docs/docs/General/FAQs/Skylake_warning_message_on_Māui.md

 You can check the actual situation by inspecting `module list`

 There is a way to prevent the message: Assuming you want to load a certain toolchain or application.
-Let\'s say {code}VASP/5.4.4-CrayIntel-18.08{code} which is build with build Intel 18.08, we can first swap into the desired {code}PrgEnv{code}
+Let's say {code}VASP/5.4.4-CrayIntel-18.08{code} which is build with build Intel 18.08, we can first swap into the desired {code}PrgEnv{code}